 - 4. Drink lots of water.
-Carry your water bottle and drink a lot of water. - 5.
+Your family may wish to donate a few cases of bottled water.
+You will also receive a refillable water bottle. - 5.
 Wear sunscreen.
 Put on sunscreen each morning, siesta and afternoon.
 More often if you burn easily. - 6.
 No bullying allowed!
 No name calling, bad language or fighting.
 This means don't be a bully and don't let anyone get bullied.
 If you see someone being a bully, tell them to stop it and/or talk to a counselor.
-Everyone gets to have fun at camp and getting picked on isn't fun! - 7.
+We are all at camp to have fun! - 7.
 If you find something at camp, it belongs to someone.
 Leave lost and found at the flag pole.

-- 8. No one is allowed in another persons trunk or cabin.
+- No one is allowed in another person's trunk or cabin.
 Not even your brother, not if they say it is ok, never. - 9.
 No throwing sticks, rocks, walnuts, etc. - 10.
 Signs Up!
 When a counselor puts up their hand, it means get quiet. - 11.
 Listen to the Bells!
 9 bells-fire drill, 5 bells- Go to your cabin, 3 bells-normal activities. - 12.
 Ask for help!
-If you need something, talk to your counselors, they are here for you.
+If you need something, talk to your counselors.
+We can help.